 From 01 July 2017, only the earnings from assets supporting a Retirement Phase Account (SABP or R-TRIS) are tax exempt.

 ESUPERFUND tracks each Members "Accumulation Account" and a "Pension Account" as part of the annual compliance process.
 No action is required from you.
 ESUPERFUND will determine what portion of the SMSF belongs to each Member and in turn what portion of the Member Account belongs to each respective Members Accumulation and Pension Accounts on a proportional basis.
 This percentage is constantly changing during the financial year and is tracked by ESUPERFUND.
-Importantly as part of the annual compliance process ESUPERFUND will prepare a Member Statement for each Member of the SMSF.
+As part of the annual compliance process ESUPERFUND will prepare a Member Statement for each Member of the SMSF.
 This is a legal requirement.
 The Member Statements are included in the annual compliance documents completed for clients and must be approved by you as the SMSF Trustee before lodgement with the ATO.

 ESUPERFUND will in turn allocate the SMSF income and realised capital gains derived by the SMSF for a financial year to each Members Pension and Accumulation Account on a proportional basis.
 The tax rate that applies to the income and realised capital gains allocated to the Members"Accumulation Account" and “TRIS Account” will be taxed as detailed below